ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/map-reduce-indexes.dotnet.markdown

 {WARNING:Recursive indexing loop}

-It's forbidden to output reduce results to the collection that:
+It's forbidden to output reduce results to a collection when:

-- the current index is already working on (e.g. index on `DailyInvoices` collections outputs to `DailyInvoices`),
+- The current index is already working on (e.g. index on `DailyInvoices` collections outputs to `DailyInvoices`),
-- the current index is loading a document from it (e.g. index has `LoadDocument(id, "Invoices")` outputs to `Invoices`),
+- The current index is loading a document from it (e.g. index has `LoadDocument(id, "Invoices")` outputs to `Invoices`),
-- it is processed by another map-reduce index that outputs results to a collection that the current index is working on (e.g. one index on `Invoices` collection outputs to `DailyInvoices`, another index on `DailyInvoices` outputs to `Invoices`)
+- It is processed by another map-reduce index that outputs results to a collection that the current index is working on (e.g. one index on `Invoices` collection outputs to `DailyInvoices`, another index on `DailyInvoices` outputs to `Invoices`)

-Since that would result in the infinite indexing loop (the index puts an artificial document that triggers the indexing and so on), you will get the detailed error on attempt to create such invalid construction.
+Since that would result in an infinite indexing loop (the index puts an artificial document that triggers the indexing and so on), you will get a detailed error about the attempt to create an invalid construction.

 {WARNING/}

 {WARNING:Existing collection}

 Creating a map-reduce index which defines the output collection that already exists and it contains documents will result in an error.

 You need to delete all documents from the relevant collection before creating the index or output the results to a different one.

 {WARNING/}